OpenCollarTeam/opencollarteam.github.io/Manual-Test-Suite.md

 - Try adding an owner, then having that owner add another.
 The second should succeed.
 - Try adding and removing people from the Trust and Block lists.
 - Try enabling Group access.
 People in the same active group as the collar should be able to give commands (try "nadu" for example).
+- Try using the "safeword" command to tell you your current safeword.
+- Try using the "safeword BLUE" command to change your safeword to BLUE.
+- Try using your safeword when leashed, RLV restricted, and posed.
+You should be unleashed, unrestricted, and unposed.
+Your owner should get a message.

 # Capture
+- Try enabling "Capture" mode.
+Leave the Risky box unchecked.
+When someone touches your collar, you should see a dialog asking whether to grant them access.
+- Try enabling "Capture" mode.
+Also check the Risky box.
+When someone touches your collar, they should immediately get access.

 # Leash
 - Test saying "leashmenu" to bring up the leash menu.
 - Test the "grab", "leash", and "toggleleash" commands for leashing the wearer.